singlewire/icm-js-client/README.md

+# DEPRECATION NOTICE

+This library is now deprecated and no longer maintained.
+We recommend using the new [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch).

 # InformaCast Mobile REST Client

 A simple REST client for Node to communicate with the InformaCast Mobile API.
 This library defines a simple wrapper